Jaz Coleman: Solo composition and recordings

 In 2010, Coleman completed his Magna Suscitatio for solo violin, chorus and full orchestra, which illustrates the process of transformation and illumination of the human condition "from our current barbaric state".
 Coleman also began work with the Prague Chamber Orchestra and was in discussion about a series of concerts.
 Coleman's second symphony, recorded by the Auckland Philharmonic Orchestra, was due for release with the Nirvana Suite.

 In 2014, Coleman began the year by conducting the NSO Symphony Orchestra (UAE) for the opening ceremony of the Dubai World Cup, which was broadcast to 160 countries.
 Later that year, Coleman recorded with the Moscow State Film Orchestra and performed his Zep Symphony some 30 kilometres outside St. Petersburg at Gatchina Palace for the White Night gala with the Minsk Philharmonic.
 One month later, Coleman recorded The Nirvana Dialogues with the St. Petersburg State Symphony Orchestra for Universal records.
 Due to the success of this recording, Coleman has entered into a two-year contract as composer-in-residence with the St. Petersburg State Symphony Orchestra.

 Also in 2014, Us and Them: Symphonic Pink Floyd was performed by the Melbourne Ballet Orchestra on 22 October and 1 November.

 2015 saw the release of Tambours du Bronx's album Corros, featuring a collaboration with Coleman on the track "Human Smile".

 On 28 February 2016, Coleman gave a spoken word performance in Auckland, titled "'Going Over to the Dark Side', A light hearted look at the state of world affairs by the Dark Lord".
 Later in the year, his Doors Concerto was performed at the White Nights Festival in Saint Petersburg, Russia.

 2016 also saw the release of the Levee Walkers, a collaboration between Coleman, Duff McKagan and Pearl Jam guitarist Mike McCready.
 McKagan stipulated who and what a Levee Walker is: "To become a Levee Walker you must have at least 25 years of musical experience, survived battles with the forces of darkness, and perhaps even kissed death on the cheek.
 More importantly, there must exist a deep reverence for the music of your comrades, and the commitment they made to this hardest of paths."

-In September 2016, Coleman was invited by the Etrange festival in Paris for a "carte blanche" programme of six films and a spoken word performance.
+In September 2016, Coleman was invited by the Étrange festival in Paris for a "carte blanche" programme of six films and a spoken word performance.

 Other work

 Films and soundtracks

-In 2002, Coleman starred (as himself) in a Czech film by Petr Zelenka Rok ďábla (Year of the Devil).
+In 2002, Coleman starred (as himself) in a Czech film by Petr Zelenka, Rok ďábla (Year of the Devil).
 The film was awarded the Crystal Globe at the Karlovy Vary International Film Festival.
 He also co-produced a documentary-style music film with Filmmaker Shaun Pettigrew called "The Death And Resurrection Show", named after a song on Killing Joke's 2003 album.
 The film was premiered at the British Film Institute on 19 February 2015.